gonmf/dakilang/README.md

 ```

 Queries have a time limit to be completed.
 If a query times out the interpreter prints the message `Search timeout`.
 A full query can timeout even after finding at least part of the solution.

+Previously we said the order of tail clauses is not important, which is true for full queries.
+With short queries, the first solution found may be different depending on the order of the tail clauses.
+The interpreter algorithm, however, is stable: given the same definitions the result will be constant (aside from built-in clauses with side effects and interpreter/system differences).

 ### Retractions